 Denise’s car was found in a park close to the house, an inexplicable finding in a murder related to a burglary.

 Nathan Leuthold: Uhm, uhm.

-Nathan answers with two no words, to say “Uhm, uhm” is like to answer with a question, it is a pause to think, a signal that indicates that the question is sensitive to him.
+To say “Uhm, uhm” is like to answer with a question, it is a pause to think, a signal that indicates that the question is sensitive to him.

 Detective: I’m just trying to figure out how many sets of keys are out there because I’m trying to find a set of keys.

 Nathan Leuthold: I know there is one set of keys and whenever I have borrowed… borrowed… whenever I got the car to go get something fixed on (unintelligible) changed or not, I just asked her for the keys and she gives me the keys or she says they are on the plate.

 When Leuthold says “I know there is one set of keys”, he is telling the truth, his affirmation doesn’t esclude that he knows there are two sets of keys.
 He doesn’t say “I know there is only one set of key”.
 This is like the story “I had two glass of wine, officer”, this is truth, someone that drank five glass of wine, had certainly drunk two before the third, the fourth and the fifth glass.

 Note that Leuthod didn’t refer to his wife Denise as “my wife Denise” or “my wife” or “Denise” but as “her” and “she”, again.